 Often this demands a great deal of cultural competency from central management in order to craft a global strategy.
 There is a high cost associated with getting it wrong, particularly if mistakes originate from the leadership team of a multinational organization which impacts on many markets.

-One of the challenges of cultural competency is finding a way to institutionalise cultural knowledge across a global organisation.
-This way, cultural understanding can be leveraged from the ground up to inform strategy decisions and make best use of organisational knowledge.
+One of the challenges of cultural competency is finding a way to institutionalise cultural knowledge across a global organization.
+This way, cultural understanding can be leveraged from the ground up to inform strategy decisions and make best use of organizational knowledge.

 The second part to this challenge is making sure cultural knowledge is deployed effectively where it will benefit the organization.